Thousands of creative leaders manage their agencies with Workamajig.

 It doesn’t have to be this way.
 Here are some suggestions from a “certified traffic professional.”
 (Spoiler alert: it’s me.)

-This means having an open line of communication between production, account service and creative.
+This means having an open line of communication between production, account service, and creative.
 It also means having clear, easy-to-follow workflows for every kind of project, complete with an effective kickoff meeting to get the entire team on the same page.
-Check in often.
+Check-in often.
 Ensure everyone has access to valuable project information.
 Think about your specs.
 Is that billboard digital or print?
 To bleed or not to bleed?
 Provide comparable collateral.
 Include in the notes that the client HATES orange.
 Think about who will need to work on the project and when.
 The production department is your friend in figuring out a happy, healthy timeline.

-If the creative needs to go to multiple parties, include that in your workflow.
+If the creative needs to go to multiple parties include that in your workflow.
 Don’t leave anyone in the dark about what is due, when it’s due, and to whom it’s due.
 If plans change, tell the team immediately.
 If there are presentations to the client scattered throughout the project, communicate that to the team OFTEN.
 If you’re a designer and you don’t have the information you need, speak up.

-If you have a me, lucky for you.
-A traffic coordinator will help connect the dots between departments.This is where creativity and accountability meet in the middle and tango.
+If you have me, lucky for you.
+A traffic coordinator will help connect the dots between departments.
+This is where creativity and accountability meet in the middle and tango.
 Every piece of creative should go through the hands of experts (Directors of Digital, Creative, Copy, AE, etc.) at least once.
 With an effective process, two rounds of internal traffic—one for first glance and comments, one to ensure all changes have been made—is pure, achievable heaven.
 If everyone is clued in properly from the get-go with all of the information in the proper hands, there should be no doubt about what is being asked of a copywriter or designer.
 This should be easy-peasy.

 In the digital age, not everyone is in the same office.
 This means being flexible when you realize the normal or long-held process isn’t working for everyone and creating project lifelines becomes a priority.
 This ensures that steps aren’t missed and that the final product has been vetted at each essential stage.
 This may mean relying more on technology than usual—scanning internal documents and talking through necessary changes over the phone or via Google Hangout, for example.
 Create templates for frequently used processes and tasks.
 Make it as easy as possible for your team to ensure there’s uniformity in your information and methods, no matter the miles between you.

 I know what you’re thinking.
 “Didn’t she JUST say you can bend the rules?”
 Yeah, I did.
 However, some rules should remain in place to ensure the system isn’t being cheated.
-Process is process.
+The process is process.
 Make sure that it applies to everyone, no matter what rank they carry.
 Consider if clients insist on special treatment or believe they don’t need the expense of extra steps.
 They’re not giving you the opportunity to provide your best work.
 This goes for your co-workers as well.
 Skipping traffic steps or bypassing the system completely does not benefit you or your team.
 Breaking protocol is asking for typos to be missed, publications to call notifying you that the specs are wrong, or clients to complain.
 All of this adds up to lost time and lost money.
 It benefits everyone to use the right systems, the right way, every time.

 Quick, timely check-in meetings shouldn’t be optional.
 They keep projects on time and on budget.
 Use them to your advantage.
 Send agendas in advance, stay on task, assist with roadblocks.
 Don’t ever leave a meeting without a list of action items; designate someone to take notes, and send an email with the details for easy access.